-Home modification assessments
+Home modification (HM) assessments

 - Guidance for Home Modifications Assessors (DOCX 214KB)

-- Guidance for Home Modifications Assessors (PDF 317KB)
+- Guidance for Home Modifications Assessors (PDF 317KB).

 Complex home modification (CHM) assessments

-- A good understanding of the scope and purpose of the NDIS, particularly as it relates to the goals and use of supports in a participant’s plan to enable them to lead an ordinary life.
+- A good understanding of the scope and purpose of the NDIS, particularly as it relates to the goals and use of supports in a participant’s plan to help them to lead an ordinary life.

 - At least one of:

 - Professional Credential: Associate Member or above of the Association of Consultants in Access Australia (ACAA)